sid-sangal/RealTime/README.md

 # RealTime
-Real-time object detection using Tensorflow and python.
+Real-time object detection using Python, Tensorflow, OpenCV.

 7/9/21
 This project is inspired by multiple YouTube videos and docunentation that will be posted in appropriate locations in this file